 A flat fee means you’ll pay a single fee for all financial planning services.
 Your total fee will likely depend on the value of your assets under the advisor’s management as well as the complexity of the financial planning services you require.
 An hourly fee structure means you’ll pay a set fee for each hour of work that your advisor puts in.

 A financial advisor or financial planner who offers both financial planning and investment advisory services may charge a wrap fee.
 This means you’ll pay a single rate for the advisor’s services, transactional fees and custodial fees.
-Wrap fee rates are generally based on a percentage of assets under management.
+Wrap fee rates are generally based on a percentage of the client’s overall assets under management (AUM).